eltan-hajiyev/microservice-environment-spring/README.md

 # **Microservice environment with Spring Boot and Docker**

 **Internal service**
+Interface for all shared services we hold in one project.
 First you need add "internal-service-payday" project to local repository.
+In order to do that you should call next command.
 >- ./mvnw clean instsll

 **Discovery service**